kalaspuff/tomodachi/README.md

 - `⏰` ⋯ Scheduled function execution (cron notation / time interval) for building watchdog handlers.
 - `🍔` ⋯ Execution middleware interface for incoming HTTP requests and received messages.
 - `💌` ⋯ Simple envelope building and parsing for both receiving and publishing messages.
-- `📚` ⋯ Logging support via `structlog` with template loggers for both \"dev console\" and JSON output.
+- `📚` ⋯ Logging support via `structlog` with template loggers for both "dev console" and JSON output.
 - `⛑️` ⋯ Loggers and handler managers built to support exception tracing, from for example Sentry.
 - `📡` ⋯ SQS queues with filter policies for SNS topic subscriptions filtering messages on message attributes.
 - `📦` ⋯ Supports SQS dead-letter queues via redrive policy -- infra orchestration from service optional.